-So you've nailed down how much you can receive as a gift.
-However, you still need to confirm another piece of information - who is giving you the gift.
+So you've nailed down how much you can receive from gift funds.
+However, you still need to confirm another piece of information - who is giving you the gift money for down payment.

 Another category is FHA loans.
-Under FHA loans, nieces, nephews, and cousins do not count.
-However, close friends do.
-In addition, non-profits, employers, and labor unions are do qualify.
+Under FHA loans, nieces, nephews, and cousins may not give any money.
+However, close friends can.

-The most permissive category is VA and USDA loans.
-Under these loans, anyone can be a gift donor.
 The only restriction is that the person cannot hold any interest in the purchase of your home.
-An example of this would be your housing agent or your lawyer should you use one.
+An example of this would be your real estate agent, the seller, or your lawyer, should you use one.

 Getting a gift of equity?
 Here's what you should know

 Another alternative your donor may provide is a gift of equity.
-This gift occurs when you purchase a property from a relative for less than the selling price.
+The gift occurs when you purchase a property from a relative for less than the selling price.

 The selling price minus the price that you pay is the gift of equity.
 Gifts in this category can only come from a family member.
-You can use your gift of equity towards your down payment, points, and closing costs.
+You can use your gift of equity towards your down payment and closing costs.

 On the other hand, jumbo and VA loans do not permit the use of gifts of equity.